amendez-phunware/maas-localpoint-ios-sdk/README.md

 ### Subscribe location events callback

-Localpoint provide a ILPLocationListener interface, you just need to implement the methods and register it in LPLocationProvider.
+Localpoint provides a `ILPLocationListener` protocol.
+You can create a listener that implements the protocol's methods and register your listener with the Localpoint SDK's location provider.

 ````objective-c
 	LPLocationListener *locationListener = [[LPLocationListener alloc] init];